 This course develops your knowledge, skills and abilities as a swimming assistant and teacher.
 It enables you to independently plan and deliver swimming lessons and assist other teachers.

-This course is split into two halves:
+This delivery model is split into two halves:

 - Theory – This will be delivered online through virtual classrooms on zoom or a mixture of e-learning and virtual classrooms.